 There are some truly harrowing and graphic depictions of torture and murder in this Aussie thriller.
 What makes the violence even more distressing is just how much time McLean gives you with his three likeable protagonists.
 In addition, John Jarratt’s ‘Mick Taylor’ qualifies as one of horror’s most terrifying villains.

 3 – The Ruins (2008)

-Based on a novel of the same name by Scott Smith, The Ruins (2008) is another film that’s flown under a lot of horror fans’ radars.
-American college students vacationing in Mexico visit a Mayan ruin, upset local residents, and make the mistake of ascending the ruins’ steps.
-Unfortunately, the young Americans discover that escaping the ruins is not just complicated by the locals but also the predatory, supernatural vines surrounding them.
-While the premise of The Ruins may seem silly, director Carter Smith pulls off a tense psychological horror film that prefers what you don’t see to overt graphic violence.
+While the premise of The Ruins sounds silly, director Carter Smith pulls off a tense psychological horror movie.
+Horror fans are treated to a rare instance of relying on what you don’t see as opposed to graphic violence.
 You’re largely pulled into the characters’ struggle to survive and buy into the film’s concept.
-Strong performances from a likeable cast also help elevate the film from its B-level premise.
+Strong performances from a likeable cast also help elevate the film from its B-movie premise.

 2 – Piranha 3D (2010)

 Piranha 3D is the rare remake that gets it right.
 If you’re making a movie about giant prehistoric piranha feasting on college students, this is how you do it.
 Simply put, Piranha 3D is wildly fun, over-the-top movie, and never takes itself seriously.
 Director Alexandre Aja is no stranger to extreme graphic violence.
 His New French Extremity movie, High Tension, pushed all sorts of boundaries.